Startup Costs: Key Expenses to Include in Your Budget

 Planning a startup budget wisely is essential for new businesses.
 Your money reserve isn't endless, so you have to be certain that you have enough resources to keep the business running for a while, even if you aren't getting any profit yet.
 Frankly, it'll most probably take some time before you get a stable income.
 So you must secure your funding, aim to get revenue, and plan your budget thoroughly.

-Taking a realistic look at your budget and startup costs can help you raise funds and avoid many mistakes down the line.
+Taking a realistic look at your budget and startup costs can help you raise funds and avoid many common startup mistakes down the line.
 Plus, such preparation allows for thorough research and improved decision-making.
 In general, to stay on the safe side, it is considered a best practice to budget a minimum of three months' worth of expenses.
 Your plan should count in rent, salaries, equipment, and other corresponding spending.

 Upsilon has helped many early-stage startups create MVPs within the three-month time frame and assisted them in scaling their business further.
 If you have questions about startup planning and product development, feel free to contact us.
 You're also welcome to use our simple MVP calculator to estimate how much building a minimum viable product with a professional team can cost you.